samaradel/www_threefold/www.gig.tech/content/team/team.md

 first_block_img = "kristof.jpg"
 first_block_header = "KRISTOF THE SPIEGELEER"
-first_block_btn_txt = "Kristof is a humanist & motivated entrepreneur, passionate to help make the world a better place.
+first_block_content = "Kristof is a humanist & motivated entrepreneur, passionate to help make the world a better place.
 He has been at the forefront of cloud computing and enjoys long standing relationships with investors and industry leaders.
 Kristof holds a M.Sc. in electrotechnical engineering from Ghent University in Belgium and a postgraduate in management and economics from University of Leuven, Belgium.
 Kristof has successfully built and sold 6 companies in a time period of 15 years.
 Kristof’s companies have been acquired by companies such as Western Digital Symantec, Western Digital / Hitachi, Sun Microsystems and Oracle.
 Currently Kristof is the investor, founder & chairman of GreenITGlobe, ThreeFold & Itsyou.Online." first_block_content = " kristof bio" first_block_linkedin_url = "https://www.linkedin.com/in/despiegk/" first_block_linkedin_url_txt = "Link with Kristof"